EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

     # ...
 ```

-The second type of empty elements is explained later in the section called
-*Adding Submenus*.

-### Link elements
+### Absolute or Relative URLs

-They display a clickable label which points to the given absolute or relative
+These items display a clickable label which points to the given absolute or
-URL.
+relative URL.
 They are useful to integrate external applications in the backend.
-To add
-a link element, define the `url` option:
+They are created by adding a menu item which defines the `url` option:

 ```yaml
 easy_admin: